endocrimes/Persist/README.md

 ### Stack setup

-Persist gives you full access to the configuration of its underlying stores via the `StoreType` enum, providing safe construction of in-memory, sqlite, and binary store types, and allows you to also provide a custom store type.
+Persist gives you full access to the configuration of its underlying stores via the `StoreType` enum, providing safe construction of InMemory, SQLite, and Binary store types, and allows you to also provide a custom store type.

 Creating an in-memory store would look like this: